Zeolite

 Symptoms

-Acute lead poisoning manifests itself in symptoms such as headaches, aching limbs, fatigue and gastrointestinal complaints.
+Acute lead poisoning manifests itself through symptoms such as headaches, body aches, fatigue and complaints of the gastrointestinal tract.

-If the course of the disease is chronic, lead anaemia, i.e. anaemia caused by lead, and a lead tinge on the gums can occur.
-Other symptoms of chronic lead poisoning include nerve damage (polyneuropathy), disorders of brain functions (encephalopathy), convulsive abdominal pain (lead colic), kidney damage and paralysis of the hand (falling hand).
+If the course of the disease is chronic, a so-called lead anemia, i.e. anemia caused by the lead, as well as a lead line on the gums can occur.
+In addition, other symptoms of chronic lead poisoning include nerve damage (polyneuropathy), disorders of brain functions (encephalopathy), cramping abdominal pain (lead colic), kidney damage and paralysis of the hand (drop hand).

-These sometimes widespread symptoms result from the fact that lead can damage various organ systems of the body.
-Depending on the amount absorbed, the heavy metal has an effect on the central and peripheral nervous system, the bone marrow (and thus on blood formation), the kidneys, the digestive tract, the gonads and the skin.
-The latter can also lead to chronic lead poisoning, in particular, being accompanied by the pale, greyish-yellow "lead colouring" of the skin.
+These symptoms, which can be widespread, are due to the fact that lead can damage various organ systems of the body.
+Depending on the amount ingested, the heavy metal affects the central and peripheral nervous system, the bone marrow (and thus blood formation), the kidneys, the digestive tract, the gonads and the skin, among others.
+The latter can also lead to chronic lead poisoning in particular being associated with the pale, grey-yellow "lead colour" of the skin.

 Dangers

 The severity of lead poisoning depends on the level of lead concentration in the blood.
-People who are acutely severely poisoned can fall into a coma and die of circulatory failure.
+People who become acutely severely poisoned can fall into a coma and die of circulatory failure.

-After lead has been absorbed, it first ends up in the blood, is later distributed in the soft tissues and is then partially excreted again.
-The other part is stored in bones and teeth in the form of lead phosphate.
-It remains there with a half-life of up to 20 years.
-In times in which the body degrades bone substance, it can also lead to increased blood-lead-values without external influences.
-Animal experiments indicate that lead could also have a carcinogenic effect.
+After ingestion of lead, it first ends up in the blood, later spreads in the soft tissues and is then partially excreted again.
+The other part is deposited in bones and teeth in the form of lead phosphate.
+There it persists with a half-life of up to 20 years.
+In times when the body breaks down bone substance, elevated blood lead levels can occur even without external influences.
+Animal studies suggest that lead may also have a carcinogenic effect.

-Furthermore, lead is placental-prone.
-This means that it can pass from the mother to the embryo and damage it.
+Furthermore, lead is placenta-permeable.
+That is, it can pass from the mother to the embryo and harm it.

 What are the symptoms and dangers of mercury poisoning?

 Mercury poisoning is also called mercurialism.
-The population is usually afraid of coming into contact with mercury vapours through broken fever thermometers or energy-saving lamps.
-Generally, however, the amount of mercury released in such cases is too small to cause severe poisoning.
-Nevertheless, old thermometers and energy-saving lamps with mercury must always be treated with vigilance and, in the event of breakage, immediately sealed airtight and the room in which the incident occurs well ventilated as quickly as possible.
+There is usually a fear among the population of coming into contact with mercury fumes through broken thermometers or energy-saving lamps.
+As a rule, however, the amount of mercury released in such incidents is too small to cause severe poisoning.
+Nevertheless, it is important to always be vigilant when handling old thermometers and energy-saving lamps with mercury and, in the event of breakage, to seal them immediately airtight and to ventilate the room of the incident as quickly as possible.

-A higher risk of mercury poisoning exists for people who work directly with the heavy metal.
-This can be the case, for example, in laboratories and in the manufacture of thermometers.
-Mercury has a high vapour pressure - this allows the heavy metal to balance with the atmosphere of a room without sufficient air exchange.
+There is a higher risk of mercury poisoning for people who work directly with the heavy metal.
+This can be the case, for example, in laboratories and also in the production of thermometers.
+Mercury has a high vapour pressure, which allows the heavy metal to equilibrium with the atmosphere of a room without sufficient air exchange.

 Mercury can be inhaled or absorbed through the skin.
-It is also possible for the heavy metal to enter the body during ingestion, for example through the consumption of contaminated fish.
+Furthermore, it is possible that the heavy metal enters the human body in the course of food intake, for example through the consumption of contaminated fish.

 Symptoms

-The acute form of mercury intoxication begins with symptoms such as headaches, dry mouth, dizziness and nausea and is subsequently characterized by severe vomiting.
-Untreated, the disease destroys the kidneys and liver.
+The acute form of mercury intoxication begins with symptoms such as headache, dry mouth, dizziness and nausea and is subsequently characterized by severe vomiting.
+If left untreated, the disease leads to the destruction of the kidneys and liver.

-Sub-acute mercury poisoning leads to symptoms such as increased salivation and inflammation as well as ulcers of the mucous membranes (stomatitis mercurialis).
-The latter affects in particular the gums, on which a dark seam forms due to the stored mercury sulphide.
-It is also possible that damage to the intestines and kidneys may occur.
+Subacute mercury poisoning leads to symptoms such as increased salivation and inflammation and ulcers of the mucous membranes (stomatitis mercurialis).
+The gums are particularly affected by the latter, on which a dark fringe forms due to the stored mercury sulfide.
+In addition, it is possible for damage to the intestines and kidneys to occur.

-The chronic form of the disease can also be accompanied by stomatitis mercurialis.
-Especially if the heavy metal has been absorbed in the form of steam, neurological symptoms are the main symptoms.
-After the mercury vapour enters the body via the lungs, it is transferred to the brain via the blood and the blood-brain barrier.
-There the oxidation to the mercury ion takes place.
-The ion then binds to the brain tissue.
+The chronic form of the disease can also be associated with stomatitis mercurialis.
+However, especially if the heavy metal has been ingested in the form of steam, neurological symptoms are more likely to be in the foreground.
+After the mercury vapor enters the body through the lungs, it is passed through the blood and the blood-brain barrier to the brain.
+This is where oxidation to the mercury ion takes place.
+Subsequently, the ion binds to the brain tissue.

-During the course of the chronic intoxication, symptoms such as irritability (erethism mercurialis), lack of concentration, sleep problems and intention tremor - i.e. trembling when approaching a target - can occur.
-Furthermore, chronic mercury poisoning often leads to emaciation (cachexia).
+During the course of chronic intoxication, symptoms such as irritability (erethism mercurialis), lack of concentration, sleep problems and intention tremor – i.e. trembling occurs when approaching a target – may occur.
+Furthermore, chronic mercury poisoning often leads to wasting (cachexia).

-In addition, oral intake of mercury can cause other symptoms such as impaired vision, hearing and walking, paralysis and psychosis.
+In addition, oral intake of mercury can cause other symptoms such as impaired vision, hearing, and walking, paralysis, as well as psychosis.

 Dangers

 Mercury poisoning can be fatal.
-For treatment, a drug is administered to remove the heavy metal from the body.
-Normally, so-called chelates are used for this - however, these have the side effect of also flushing out important minerals and trace elements.
+For treatment, a remedy is administered, with which the heavy metal is removed from the body.
+As a rule, so-called chelates are used for this - but these have the side effect, among other things, that they can also flush out important minerals and trace elements.

 What are the symptoms and dangers of cadmium poisoning?

-We encounter cadmium in everyday life from time to time in batteries and rechargeable batteries.
-In addition, humans do not actually come into contact with the heavy metal - at least this is the theory.
+We encounter cadmium in everyday life from time to time in batteries and accumulators.
+In addition, humans do not actually come into contact with the heavy metal – at least that's the theory.

-In fact, cadmium, like many other toxic substances, is found in a variety of foods, such as cereals, nuts, cocoa and pulses.
-It is also often found in meat and meat products.
+In fact, cadmium, like many other toxic substances, is found in a wide variety of foods, such as grains, nuts, cocoa, and legumes.
+In addition, it is often also found in meat and meat products.
 It can also be found in chemical products such as fertilisers or pesticides.
-Other factors such as smoking and house dust can also contribute to too much cadmium accumulating in the organism.
+And other factors such as smoking and house dust can also contribute to the accumulation of too much cadmium in the organism.

 Symptoms

-Acute cadmium poisoning manifests itself above all in burns to the digestive tract, which in turn can trigger stomach pain, diarrhoea and severe vomiting.
+Acute cadmium intoxication manifests itself primarily through chemical burns of the digestive tract, which in turn can cause stomach pain, diarrhea and violent vomiting.
 If the poison has entered the organism by inhalation, it can irritate the respiratory tract.
-If the exposure was immense, it is also possible that pulmonary oedema may develop as a result.
+If the exposure was immense, it is also possible that pulmonary edema will develop as a result.

-Among the symptoms of chronic cadmium poisoning are massive pain, which is why the disease is also called "Itai-Itai disease" (= "ouch-ouch disease") in Japanese.
+The symptoms of chronic cadmium poisoning include massive pain, which is why the disease is also called "Itai-Itai disease" (= "ouch-ouch" disease) in Japanese.
 These occur mainly in the back and legs.
 They are caused by bone softening caused by cadmium, which can lead to spontaneous bone fractures.
-In addition, the chronic course of the disease is likely to damage the kidneys.
-Defects in the liver and anaemia are also possible.
-Furthermore, damage to the central nervous system and the immune system can occur, as well as impairment of fertility with potential infertility.
-Psychological dysfunctions, damage to the genetic material, cancer and loss of the sense of smell are also possible symptoms, the latter especially if one has poisoned oneself with the heavy metal by inhalation.
-Chronic inhalative cadmium poisoning can also lead to the development of pulmonary emphysema.
+In addition, damage to the kidneys is likely in the chronic course.
+Defects in the liver and anemia are also possible.
+Furthermore, it can cause damage to the central nervous system and the immune system, as well as impaired fertility with potential infertility.
+Psychological malfunctions, damage to the genetic material, cancer and loss of the sense of smell are also possible symptoms, the latter especially if one has poisoned oneself with the heavy metal by inhalation.
+Chronic inhaled cadmium poisoning can also lead to the development of pulmonary emphysema.

 Dangers

-For a long time it was assumed that you could not poison yourself with cadmium at all.
-The first poisoning with the heavy metal was not described until 1858.
+For a long time, it was assumed that cadmium could not poison oneself at all.
+The first poisoning with the heavy metal was described only in 1858.
 In fact, the human body has a special protein that is able to bind excess cadmium.
-There is no specific treatment for the disease.
+So far, there is no specific treatment for the disease.

 What are the symptoms and dangers of ammonium poisoning?